mcollina/shortshort.js/README.md

   `ss-global-counter`.
 * `keyPrefix`: the prefix that will be used to save the shortened keys in redis.
 It defaults to `ss-key-`.
+* `latestList`: the key that will be used to save the latest shortened keys in redis.
+It defaults to `ss-latest-list`.
+* `latestLength`: the length of the latest list.
+It defaults to 10.

 ## Contributing to ShortShort